Reducing Preflight Frequency with Header Caching: Configuration & Validation

 Key Implementation Points:

-- Browser engines enforce strict hard caps on preflight cache duration regardless of server configuration.
+- Browser engines enforce hard caps on preflight cache duration regardless of server configuration.

 - Incorrect header placement or dynamic request parameters silently invalidate cached preflight responses.